We focus our work on concrete ways to reduce, prevent, and end homelessness.

 Starts With Home is a city-wide non-partisan campaign to build public and political support for addressing the housing affordability crisis in Ottawa.
-The coalition of over 40 sector partners assembled a platform of actions for City Council to follow and build on.

 Alliance supporters can learn, connect in, and take action on the Starts With Home website; our new space for public education and mobilization.
 Join the conversation!